- Logistics

 Hybrid Model

 The hybrid model combines elements of both the aggregator and inventory models.
-In this approach, businesses maintain some level of inventory while also partnering with local vendors for additional products.
-This flexibility allows businesses to cater to immediate consumer demands while also having stock at hand for quicker fulfillment.
-For instance, a grocery delivery service might keep popular items in stock at a central warehouse while sourcing other products from local stores as needed.
-This model enhances efficiency and responsiveness to customer needs.
+In this model, businesses maintain some level of inventory.
+They partner with local vendors for additional products.
+This flexibility allows businesses to cater to immediate consumer demands.
+It also ensures they have stock at hand.

 On-Demand Delivery Model